New Mexico Institute of Mining and Technology: Statistics

 Biography

 Irene Esther Ryan was an American geologist, aviator, and legislator during Alaska's history as both a United States territory and as a U.S. state.
 She was a member of the Alaska Territorial House of Representatives and of the Alaska State Senate.
-She was instrumental in the creation of the Alaska Oil and Gas Conservation Commission, which helped insure state revenue from oil and gas exploration done by outside entities.
+She was instrumental in the creation of the Alaska Oil and Gas Conservation Commission, which helped insure state revenue from oil and gas exploration carried out by outside entities.

 8. Elmore Morgenthaler